 Head south along the beach towards Knipe Point, easily recognised by its hump-backed shape.
 Halfway along the beach is an obvious Second World War lookout or pillbox.
 There is another one at the end of the beach at Knipe Point.

 Be careful if you’re tempted to wander out over the scar and rocks at low tide.
 You may become marooned on an island as the inner lake floods quickly when the tide comes in.
 Perilous Rocks are well named.
 At low tide, it is possible to walk around Knipe point to Cayton Bay.
 This is a tough walk over a jumble of rocks, the walk over the headland is a better option.

 Climb the cliff to the right of the pillbox to enter Johnny Flinton’s Harbour in Cayton Bay.
 This is a fairly easy scramble when it’s dry.
-My spaniel found this route perfectly accessible.
 The walk then becomes extended along Cayton Bay.
 You could return along the Cleveland Way footpath at the top of the cliffs, which would take you back to your starting point.
 The cliff top views of Cornelian Bay from the clifftop are magnificent.

 Extending your walk